rkadlick/nba2k-stats/SUPABASE_SETUP.md

 6. Click **"Run"**

 This will create:
-- 2 teams (Lakers, Celtics)
 - 1 season (2024-25)
-- 2 players (linked to your users)
+- 2 players (linked to your users, assigned to Lakers and Celtics)
-- Sample game stats
+- Sample game stats (with proper team references)
 - Sample awards

+**Note**: Teams are already populated from `teams.sql`, so the seed file references existing team IDs like `team-lal` and `team-bos`.

 ---